EDUCBA Logo

 What is Return on Average Equity?

-ROAE is a very important metric for investors as it can be used for either peer benchmarking or industry benchmarking.
-Typically, a company with a higher ROAE than its peers is considered to be a more favorable investment option.
-Further, ROAE provides you with a peek into a company’s operational and financial management capability and its ability to grow business by leveraging its capital structure.
+ROAE is a very important metric for investors as it can be used for either peer or industry benchmarking.
+Typically, a company with a higher ROAE than its peers is considered a more favorable investment option.
+Further, ROAE gives you a peek into a company’s operational and financial management capability and ability to grow business by leveraging its capital structure.

-The formula for return on average equity can be derived as net income divided by average shareholder’s equity which is then expressed in terms of percentage.
+The formula for return on average equity can be derived as net income divided by average shareholder’s equity which is then expressed in percentage.
 Mathematically, it is represented as,

 Return on Average Equity (ROAE) = Net Income / Average Shareholder’s Equity

-Please note that the average shareholder’s equity is the average value of the equity at the start of the period and at the end of the period.
+Please note that the average shareholder’s equity is the average value of the equity at the start and end of the period.

 Average Shareholder’s Equity = (Equity at the Start of the Period + Equity at the End of the Period) / 2